 Steven L. Antonakes is the Executive Vice President for Enterprise Risk Management at Eastern Bank.
-In this capacity, he oversees Eastern Bank’s Enterprise Risk Management function and manages a range of responsibilities including compliance, risk review and management and information and corporate security.
+In this capacity, he oversees Eastern Bank's Enterprise Risk Management function and manages a range of responsibilities including compliance, credit risk review, model and financial risk management and information security.

 Mr. Antonakes previously served as the Deputy Director and the Associate Director for Supervision, Enforcement, and Fair Lending at the Consumer Financial Protection Bureau.
 He was the Bureau’s second highest ranking official, oversaw the supervision of all banks and non-banks under the Bureau’s jurisdiction, and established the Bureau’s consumer protection supervision program for the largest financial institutions in the country which collectively account for more than 80 percent of the nation’s banking assets.
 He supervised a staff of nearly 800 and administered a budget of over $145 million.